koolskateguy89/arduino_21coa202_cw/doc.md

 ## Reflection

-* *200–500 words of reflection on your code.
-Include those things that don’t work as well as you would like and how you would fix them.*

 I am mostly happy with my code, everything works as desired.

 Though I am kind of unhappy that I mixed C & C++ constructs and did not really try to stick to one.